Table of contents

 Does Alexa spy on you?

 In some cases, Alexa may appear to listen even if you did not say "Alexa" or our designated wake word.
 For this reason, many people may assume that Alexa is spying on you.
-However, it is possible that this can be due several factors.
+However, it is possible that this can be due to several factors.

 Additionally, similar to how you can mishear your own name, Amazon's Alexa may turn on from a word that sounds very similar to its wake word.
 If you're not certain why Alexa suddenly started listening without your consent, simply say "Alexa, why did you do that?"
 Then, you can listen to its explanation.